 I tend to ask myself what the best part of my day/week was.
 Sometimes when I am extremely depressed, I convince myself there were no good parts of my day and I am a waste of space.
 What a load of rubbish aye!
 If you can’t find a best part of your day, try this… you’re alive.
 Lucky us, how many people have we said good-bye to too early and here we are able to see a new day.
 Everyone has different circumstances, so this may be a little out there, I just mean to appreciate the here and now.

 Once you have decided what the best part of your day was, we then start to think about the best part of ourselves, what do you love about you?
 Again, we’re not dishing out sympathy here.
-But no excuses, there is always something the pick!
+But no excuses, there is always something to pick!
 For myself, bold as I am, I pick my kind heart.
 Not all people are kind and I am so thankful that I am.
 When you are very low and stressed, you’ll only think of negative parts of you, so think about your children, your job, your relationship.
 Find your positive and go with it.

 Identify your triggers

 These may be the reasons you are stressed so go back to the basics, do your children say please and thank you?
 You taught them that.
 Do you have a job?
 Well done, you passed the interview process and got a job!
-You have friends, family or an intimate relationship?
+You have friends, family or relationship?
 More than one person loves you, how nice to know that you’re not alone.
 This does include animals, they are the best therapy!
 Continue to pick the best parts of things, the list of topics is huge get creative, think outside the box and before you know it you’ve relaxed!